-It is one of the simplest solutions to some of the world’s most complex urban challenges.
+The bicycle is the simplest solution to some of the most complex urban challenges.

 Bicycle Heroes